 Educating the next generation of vascular specialists occurs hand-in-hand with premier patient care.
 The goal of our educational mission is to better equip every member of the vascular surgery team to provide the best possible care for our patients using the most up-to-date, widely accepted tests and treatments.
 In turn, our patients receive the benefit of attention from not just a single individual but from a group of professionals devoted to their patients' health.

 Advances in vascular care can only occur by exploring the unknown.
-Members of the Division of Vascular Surgery are actively researching a variety of questions ranging from why blood vessels develop
+Members of the Division of Vascular Surgery are actively researching a variety of questions ranging from why blood vessels develop vascular disease in the first place to the best ways to treat established disease in order to achieve the best outcome.

 Our division has a number of clinical trials focusing on the treatment of vascular diseases, including aortic aneurysms.